umartechboy/FivePointNineUpdateServer/README.md

 ### Option 3 -- Using the developer provided offline installer ###
 1. If the target computer doesn't have an internet connection, you can request the developer to provide you with an offline installer.
-2. Alternatively, using some other internet powered machine, you can make an offline package on your own using Qosain Package Manager which can be downloaded from [this GitHub link](https://github.com/umartechboy/FivePointNineUpdateServer/raw/master/PackageExplorer/QosainPackageExplorer.exe"Download Qosain Package Manager now").
+2. Alternatively, using some other internet powered machine, you can make an offline package on your own using Qosain Package Manager which can be downloaded from [this GitHub link](https://github.com/umartechboy/FivePointNineUpdateServer/raw/master/PackageExplorer/QosainPackageExplorer.exe " Download Qosain Package Manager now").

+**Note: Your browser and windows may give a warning against the file being downloaded.
+This is pretty usual when downloading executable files from GitHub and you need to force it to use the the file anyways.**

 3. Just search for your package and instead of installing it, choose the "Re-distribute" option to download and make an offline installation package.
 4. The offline package contains a classic "Setup.exe" file which can install your desired package without using the internet.